FujitsuPolycom/cessna.cloud/source/_posts/The-Creation-of-this-Blog.md

 $ cd public/ && aws s3 sync . s3://websitebucket/
 ```

 That's the quick and dirty.
-I'll do an entire write on this soon.
+I'll do an entire write up on this soon.